 I'm scared.
 And not of the right things.

-In 2017, a Long Island, New York, resident was visited by police after someone at her employer reviewed her web search history.
-I think she and her family are lucky there last names don't seem "foreign."
+In 2017, a Long Island, New York resident was visited by police after her employer reviewed her web search history.
+I think she and her family are lucky their last names don't seem "foreign."
 It seems 'trying to learn how to cook lentils' can be construed as a possible preparation for terrorism.